 Retroperitoneal sarcomas occur in the retroperitoneum.
-This is an area behind the peritoneum, the lining of the abdominal space that covers the abdominal organs.
-The retroperitoneum is deep in the abdomen and pelvis, behind the abdominal lining, where organs such as the major blood vessels, kidneys, pancreas and bladder are located.
+The retroperitoneum is deep in the abdomen (tummy) and pelvis, behind the abdominal lining, where organs such as the major blood vessels, kidneys, pancreas and bladder are located.

 The main types of sarcoma that occur in the retroperitoneum are:

 Symptoms of retroperitoneal sarcomas can vary depending on the size and location of your tumour.
 They may include:

 - A noticeable lump in the abdomen

 - Increase in abdominal girth